locationtech/geomesa/docs/user/datastores/runtime_config.rst

 This property controls the max level of recursion that will be used when generating scan ranges.
 Higher levels of recursion will generate more accurate ranges at the cost of longer query planning times, and lower levels will do the opposite.
 By default there is no limit.
 Generally this does not need to be configured, and setting it may limit the ranges generated to substantially less than ``geomesa.scan.ranges.target``.
+It is specified as a integer.

 geomesa.scan.ranges.target
 ++++++++++++++++++++++++++